0marwalied/shoes-website/README.md

-# Shoes Website - My Updated Project
+# Shoes Website - My Progress in Web Development

 This is my updated website project!
-I built it after learning **HTML** and **CSS**.
-It’s a more advanced version of my first website, but I’m still working on making it fully responsive.
+I built it after learning more about **HTML** and **CSS**.
+It’s a more advanced and professional version of my first website, and it shows how much I’ve improved.

 ## About the Project
 This website is for a fictional shoe brand called **Luxe Walkers**.
 It includes: